zachgoll/zachgoll/README.md

 **Other projects / hobbies**

-- 🎥 When I have time (and something I'm excited to share), I enjoy making software tutorials on [YouTube][youtube]
+- 🎥 When I have time, I enjoy making software tutorials on [YouTube][youtube].
+I tried to do this on a schedule for a year but hated it.
+So now, I post videos when I feel like I have something interesting to share or just feel like making one!
 - 🏌 I have a golf blog, [The DIY Golfer][golfblog].
 While I no longer actively update this site, it is the home to [Break 90 in 90 Days][golfapp], a training course for golfers trying to break 90 for the first time.

 ### Connect with me: